stevenxchung/Artificial-Intelligence-Coursework/Coursera - Introduction to TensorFlow for AI/Week 1 - A New Programming Paradigm/01-week-1-notes.md

 # Week 1 - A New Programming Paradigm

-In this first week we go over the basics of machine learning and TensorFlow
+In this first week we go over the basics of machine learning and TensorFlow.

 ## A primer in machine learning